anonatul/Java-Journal/README.md

 21. [Print numbers between 1 to 100 that are divisible by 3, 5 and both](#print-numbers-between-1-to-100-that-are-divisible-by-3-5-and-both)
 22. [Implement class and object concept](#implement-class-and-object-concept)
 23. [Demonstrate function overloading for swapping variables of different data types](#demonstrate-function-overloading-for-swapping-variables-of-different-data-types)

+## Contributing

+I welcome contributions from the community.
+If you find a bug or want to add a new program to the repository, feel free to open a pull request.

+## License

+This repository is licensed under the [MIT License]